‘Enabling Computer Vision and Deep Learning for Real Life’

 The EMVA could win Mr. Giles Peckham, Regional Marketing Director at XILINX, to speak at the debut edition of Embedded VISION Europe.

-Giles has more than 30 years’ experience in the semiconductor industry, starting with the design of ASSPs 04_PeckhamGilesfor consumer applications at NXP before moving on to FAE and marketing roles for gate array and standard cell products and finally a sales role in the same organisation.
+Giles has more than 30 years’ experience in the semiconductor industry, starting with the design of ASSPs for consumer applications at NXP before moving on to FAE and marketing roles for gate array and standard cell products and finally a sales role in the same organisation.
 After five years in international marketing and sales roles at European Silicon Structures, the e-beam direct-write ASIC company, Giles recognised the increasing potential for FPGAs and joined Xilinx.

 Whilst at Xilinx, he has held a number of technical and commercial marketing roles in EMEA and now runs a global marketing team from his office in London.
 Giles holds a BSC in Electronic Engineering and Physics from Loughborough University, UK and a Professional Postgraduate Diploma in Marketing from the Chartered Institute of Marketing in the UK.